isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 [isc:deploy](./deploy-mojo.html) - To deploy all of a product's artifacts to your repository manager

-Other goals aim to simplifying the use of additional products & services:
+Other goals aim to simplify the use of additional products & services:

 [isc:reify](./reify-import-mojo.html) - To import project / screen definitions from [Reify] (https://www.reify.com/).